Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 The evolutionary approach carried by the GA has relevance in the modelling of evolutionary human systems.
-In economics and finance, the evolution paradigm captures well the inductive theory of learning described by \cite{arthur1994inductive}: agents generalise previous patterns for their future behavior, and adapt through trial and error to a changing environment. \cite{palmer1994artificial} created the Santa Fe Institute artificial stock market as an emergent product of evolving agent behaviors.
+In economics and finance, the evolution paradigm captures well the inductive theory of learning described by \cite{arthur1994inductive}: agents generalise previous patterns for their future behavior, and adapt through trial and error to a changing environment.
+The adaptive market hypothesis (\cite{lo2004adaptive}, \cite{lo2019adaptive}) places individual agent evolution in a changing environment with simple heuristic as a driving force for economic and financial dynamics. \cite{palmer1994artificial} created the Santa Fe Institute artificial stock market as an emergent product of evolving agent behaviors.
 The resulting artificial economy exhibited generated trends, speculative bubbles and crashes.
 The ecology these evolving agents created exhibited symbiosis, parasitism, arms races, mimicry, niche formation, speciation, all similar to natural ecosystems.
 Agents are co-evolving, and adapt their internal models of behavior rules to grow more sophisticated ones, by observing success and failure.
 The GA was used to govern the evolution of those rules, and model the creation of new ones by exploration, or innovation, providing a plausible mechanism to match empirical patterns (\cite{lebaron1995experiments}).
 Since then, most of the evolutionary approaches in economics and finance have been carried by agent-based models.
 Most of the uses of GAs in economics have been applied works: analysis of insolvency risk (\cite{varetto1998genetic}), supply chain design (\cite{altiparmak2009steady}), design of automated trading systems (\cite{dempster2001real}, (\cite{dempster2006automated}, \cite{martinez2009heterogeneous})), prediction of daily foreign exchange rates (\cite{waheeb2019new}) or daily bitcoin prices (\cite{han2019using})) and bank lending decisions (\cite{metawa2017genetic}).
 There has been very limited theoretical follow up to the pioneering use of GAs by \cite{palmer1994artificial}, as most of the evolutionary economics community shifted largely towards emergent macroeconomics and financial dynamics in multi-agent models.
 Most of these models including behavior rules encompass a limited form of evolution of these rules, most often restricted to a small number, and with little variation.
-We argue that in this context, GAs have a role to play.
+We argue that in this context, GAs have a role to (re)play.
 Their ability to generate novelty, explore new strategies, and account for economic learning and innovation, is relevant to domains such as market ecology, that study these economic systems from the participants types or behaviors.
-Allowing these behaviors to evolve in a larger space, and observing the resulting economic and financial patterns, is a promising and realistic direction for the application of GAs as modelling tools.
+Allowing these behaviors to evolve in a larger space, and observing the resulting economic and financial patterns, is a promising and realistic direction for the application of GAs as modelling tools. \\